pstrinkle/drf-image-app/README.md

 If you're new to django-rest-framework you might find this helpful as it utilizes custom pagination, filters, easy_thumbnail, and other facets of the platform.

+It uses docker for postgres and django, however, you can run it directly without any issues.